 Standup Slide with the Frontside

-1 = You can say that the first step is essential in this mechanism of stopping a longboard.
+1. The first step is an essential one in this mechanism and requires a lot of practice for stopping a longboard.
 First, you need to distribute your weight equally while your knees stay a bit bent throughout the ride.

-2 = Once you are done with the first step, you have to start pushing your longboard, keeping the same position.
+2. Once you feel that your skill of weigh distribution with the bent knees is better, you now have to start pushing your longboard, keeping the same position.
 Some pushes are required because you can’t try on lower speeds.
 If you have access to steeper hills, it will be more beneficial and easy to learn.

-3 = The next step is crucial; you will keep bending your knees a little as you reach the higher speed.
+3. The next step is crucial; you will keep bending your knees a little as you reach the higher speed.
 Before you start sliding, make sure to move your head in the direction you want to slide.
 The position of your legs remains the same.
+As a result, you will be bending your knees a bit more and your head movement will decide the direction of your slide.

-4 = Now, you are good to make a sharp turn, but slowly.
+4. Now, you are good to make a sharp turn, but slowly.
 In other words, you will have to carve yourself along with the longboard.
-It would be best if you had a longboard that supports the carving process for doing this stuff.
+It would be best if you had a longboard that supports the pumping or carving process for doing this stuff.
 While you slide, your front hand needs to be kept down, and the other one remains busy in keeping the slide momentum.

-5 = You are not done here yet, as a few steps remain.
+5. You are not done here yet, as a few steps are still remaining.
 When rollers of your longboard are doing well in the sliding position, keep the momentum under control by giving most of your weight to your heels.
 It will result in stopping your longboard without facing an injury.
 To execute this plan accordingly, you will require a set of sliding wheels for longboarding that will minimize your effort.

 This is how you do the standup slide just with the help of longboarding knee pads.
 According to a rough estimate, you can have an excellent grip on this procedure within a week or two.
 The tip is to keep performing the mentioned steps again and again.